Summer: Hammocks in the shade. Road trips with the windows rolled down. Cookouts on the deck. And these giant cookie ice cream sandwiches.

 Giant Cookie Ice Cream Sandwiches

-- Preheat the oven to 350°F with the rack in the highest position (as if broiling).
+Preheat the oven to 350°F with the rack in the highest position.
 Line a baking sheet with foil or a silicone liner.

-- Eat right away or wrap each cookie ice cream sandwich in wax paper or plastic wrap and store in the freezer.
-Let defrost at room temperature for 10-15 minutes before eating.
+Eat right away or wrap each cookie ice cream sandwich in wax paper or plastic wrap and store in the freezer.
+Let soften slightly at room temperature before eating, about 10 minutes.